I’ve been told that I need to update my blog more often.

 Here are some of my most recent activities:

 I spent two weeks in Cancun working with Antonio Bachour on a new book in partnership with Palace Resorts.
 It was such a culture shock watching the Mexican workers.
 They are extremely hard working, very fast and seemingly always smiling – all for $4.00 a day.
 They couldn’t believe that my rent is $160.00 a day.
 The commissary was constantly being cleaned and a lot of hand work.
 There is no shortage of labor and the employees are happy to have a job.
 While there I met Chef Joan Roca from Spain.
-A chef who works with his 2 brothers on a restaurant that has been picked as either the 1st or 2nd Best Restaurant in the World for 5 years straight.
-He does a lot of molecular gastronomy and very clever plating.
+Along with his 2 brothers they operate El Celler de Can Roca which has been picked as either the #1 or #2 Best Restaurant in the World for 5 years straight.
+Chef Roca is known for his unique approach to molecular gastronomy and for his very clever plating.

 The Master Chefs of France organization had their annual meeting in New York over 3 days.
 I’m not sure exactly was going on because it was all in French.
-Lot’s of food at different venues,; The Union Club, The French Consulate, a boat around the harbor, a warehouse in Red Hook Brooklyn the final lunch at Restaurant Daniel.
+Lot’s of food at different venues,; The Union Club, Consulat général de France à New York, a boat around the harbor, a warehouse in Red Hook Brooklyn, and the final lunch at Restaurant Daniel.
 The group photo that I picked was from a 10’ ladder and where Daniel Boulud and Thomas Keller where taking selfies while all the other chefs where looking at the camera.
 It wouldn’t have been the same without that moment.

 I started shooting a new eBook with a group of chefs calling themselves the Asian Food Mafia.
 They represent Chinese, Vietnamese and Thai food.
 I was amazed at the range of restaurants that they worked at before opening their own ethnic places.
 Restaurants like Nobu, Daniel and Per Se.
 The food was not your typical Asian food, and the book will be out in a couple of months.